If you want your company to succeed, you'll need to hire talented employees. Here's how to recruit top talent for your business.

 10. Begin the employee onboarding process.

 After the recruitment process has been completed and a candidate is successfully hired, they need to be properly onboarded and trained so they can quickly get started.
-Onboarding and training involves the explanation of benefits, duties, and processes, as well as setting up credentials for software, providing needed hardware, and meeting other employees.
-[Learn more about how to properly manage employee onboarding and training.]
+Onboarding and training involve the explanation of benefits, duties, and processes, as well as setting up credentials for software, providing needed hardware, and meeting other employees.
+[Learn more about how to create an employee handbook]

 The importance of a recruitment strategy